MaeX15/csgo_aimbot/README.md

 6.have fun!!!

-ps: We don't encourage cheating nor the use of aim bots and other hacks.
-Keep the game clean.
+ps: “We don't encourage cheating nor the use of aim bots and other hacks.
+Keep the game clean.”